Title: Policy Governing Conduct with Minors

 - Assure the safety of Minors participating in Programs covered by this Policy, irrespective of any other limitation or requirements.
-This includes a duty to remove Minors from dangerous or potentially dangerous situations and to immediately notify the Vice President for Business and Administration, and/or Campus Safety, as appropriate, of the condition causing the removal.
+This includes a duty to remove Minors from dangerous or potentially dangerous situations and to immediately notify the Office of the General Counsel, and/or Campus Safety, as appropriate, of the condition causing the removal.

 - Discontinue any further participation in the Program covered by this Policy when an allegation of inappropriate conduct has been made against him/her, until such allegation has been satisfactorily resolved.